100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 ## Install DRF and Djoser

-Before install please go to `backend` directory and activate the environment:
+Please go to `backend` directory and activate the environment:

 ```bash
 # activate environment